OneCricketeer/apache-kafka-connect-docker/README.md

 ## Push to a private registry

 To push to a private Docker Registry, you'll need to `docker login` to that address.
-The following commands will push the `apache-kafka-docker` image to a Docker Registry under your local username.
+The following commands will push the `apache-kafka-connect` image to a Docker Registry under your local username.
 Feel free to change `DOCKER_USER` to a custom repo name in the Registry.

 ```sh
 $ docker login <registry-address> --username=$(whoami)